The Reference District is 760m (2500') in diameter.

-1.5 Floor Area RatioThe required Floor Area Ratio (FAR) is about 1.5.
-This relatively high ratio means that, within each district, about 40% of the land must be built upon to an average height of four floors.
-The remaining 60% is dedicated to streets and open space, generally in the form of interior courtyards.
+1.5 Floor Area RatioThe required Floor Area Ratio is about 1.5.
+This relatively high ratio means that, within each district, 38% of the land must be built upon to an average height of four floors.
+The remaining 62% is dedicated to streets and open space, generally in the form of interior courtyards.
 These figures are based on the following per-capita gross floor area allocations:

 Narrow StreetsStreets average 25 feet (7.5 M) wide.
 A boulevard 100 feet (30 m) wide connects all the districts in a lobe and provides a high-speed bicycle thoroughfare.
 The metro system is constructed beneath this central artery.
 Other streets should be at least 16 feet (5 meters) wide to allow for access by emergency vehicles.
 Small alleys not long enough to require direct emergency access can be much narrower - as little as 6 feet (2 meters).
 Varying widths add interest to an area.

 Mixed UsesJane Jacobs contends that the long-held urban-planning principle of separation of uses is not only unnecessary but actually antithetical to the creation of vibrant urban areas.
 The move to separate industry from residential areas dates from a period in the late 19th and early 20th centuries when smokestack industry was the norm, and it remains appropriate to separate heavy industry from residential and commercial areas.
 Heavy industry is situated in the uninhabited utility areas.
 With judicious safeguards, commerce and light industry can readily be mixed with residences, as was usual until recent times.
-This helps to reduce crime because most areas are occupied at all times of the day.
-Mixed uses also add interest and life to a neighborhood.
+Mixed uses add interest and life to a neighborhood.